 A living style guide that provides examples of sdstate.edu styles in use for reference by content creators and developers.

 We adapted this guide from the direction of external content guides and literature.
-Feel free to visit their guides for additional information when shaping your web page.

 In accordance with the Americans with Disabilities Act, we provide access to public website content in alternate formats upon request.
 If you find accessing content of this site difficult, please email websupport.

 - Accessible Acrobat Pro

 - Accessible Word Documents